Practice Policies & Notices

 Medication and Treatment Disclaimer

-A New Hope Psychiatric Services is not responsible for adverse effects, health complications, medication lapses, or any negative outcomes resulting from missed appointments, late cancellations, failure to seek timely care, or failure to meet telehealth eligibility requirements.
+A New Hope Psychiatric Services is not responsible, to the extent permitted by law, for adverse effects, health complications, medication lapses, treatment delays, refill delays, medication adjustment delays, interruption of care, or other consequences resulting from missed appointments, late cancellations, no-shows, failure to seek timely care, failure to comply with payment or administrative requirements, or failure to meet telehealth eligibility requirements.

-Missed appointments may delay medication refills, treatment adjustments, or the ability to discuss potential side effects with your provider.
+Missed appointments, late cancellations, no-shows, unresolved payment issues, or appointments that cannot proceed may delay medication refills, treatment adjustments, or the ability to discuss potential side effects with the provider.

-Continuation of treatment is contingent upon your ability to attend scheduled appointments and comply with treatment and telehealth requirements, as determined by your provider.
+Continuation of treatment is contingent upon the client’s ability to attend scheduled appointments and comply with treatment, telehealth, financial, and administrative requirements, as determined by the provider and the practice.

 Important Note

-For details regarding payment methods, insurance coverage, same-day fees, and other financial terms, please refer to the Financial Policy, available on our website and through the patient portal.
+For details regarding payment methods, valid card requirements, insurance coverage, same-day fees, account holds, failed payments, and other financial terms, please refer to the Financial Policy and Credit Card on File Consent Form & Automated Payment Authorization.

 Credit Card on File & Automated Payment Policy